Sanó, Twins beat Brewers 8-2 to win season-opening series

 Luis Arraez went 3 of 3 with a pair of walks as the Twins took two of three.
 Max Kepler and Sanó each drove in three runs.

-Twins starter Michael Pineda (1-0) gave up just one unearned run in five innings.
+Pineda (1-0) gave up just one unearned run in five innings.
 The right-hander struck out five, walked two and allowed four hits.

+“I believe in my team,” Pineda said.
+“I know we have a great team.”

 Cody Stashak, Hansel Robles and Jorge Alcala combined for four innings of one-hit relief.
 The only hit the bullpen allowed came on Jackie Bradley Jr.’s sixth-inning homer off Stashak.